 Two types of embellishments called “Sholar Saaj” and “Daker Saaj”, used on the clay.
-Earlier, the Pratima decorated conventionally with the white core of the shola stem.
-These shola stem grows within swamp lands.
-Afterward, while the enthusiasts flourished flusher, beaten silver (called Rangta in Bengali) used on clay.
+Earlier, the Pratima was decorated conventionally with the white core of the shola stem.
+This shola stem grows within swamp lands.
+Afterwards, while the enthusiasts flourished flusher, beaten silver (called Rangta in Bengali) was used on clay.

-This beaten silver used to imported from Germany and transported by Post, which is in Bengali means Dak.
-Hence these beaten silver embellishments on clay known as “Daker Saaj.“
+This beaten silver was used to be imported from Germany and transported by Post, which is in Bengali means Dak.
+Hence these beaten silver embellishments on clay are known as “Daker Saaj.“

-The gigantic idols of Devi Durga, along with her children and Mahishasur, are created in a place named Kumartuli located at Calcutta, Bengal.
+The gigantic idols of Devi Durga, along with her children and Mahishasur, are created in a place named Kumartuli located in Calcutta, Bengal.
 Kumartuli is famous worldwide for its artificers for creating excellent idols out of mud and clay.
-And these idols created at Kumartuli, exported to foreign countries as well.
+And these idols are created at Kumartuli and exported to foreign countries as well.

-The subsequent big expenditure is building theme-based magnificent “pandals” or architectural outdoor canopies where the idols retained.
-These temporary structures of canopies or “Puja pandals“, built from bamboos and fiberglass.
+The subsequent big expenditure is building theme-based magnificent “pandals” or architectural outdoor canopies where the idols are retained.
+These temporary structures of canopies or “Puja pandals“, are built from bamboo and fibreglass.

-Within these illuminations and Chandeliers are fitted.
-The idols of Devi Durga and her children accommodated upon a gigantic podium.
+Within these illuminations, Chandeliers are fitted.
+The idols of Devi Durga and her children are accommodated upon a gigantic podium.
 This podium is visible from a distance beyond.
 Recently, Puja committees have been creating theme-based Pandals.

-These pandals are based on the monuments of the world, Harry Potter, etc. The trend and antagonisms called “Sharadiya Samman”, organized by different Sponsors like Asian Paints, etc., to give the grand prize to the committee for the most innovative and creative puja pandal.
+These pandals are based on the monuments of the world, Harry Potter, etc. The trend and antagonism are called “Sharadiya Samman”, organized by different Sponsors like Asian Paints, etc., to give the grand prize to the committee for the most innovative and creative puja pandal.